dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/data-validation.md

     GET /api/33/validationResults/<id>

+Validation results can also be filtered by following properties:

+* Organisation Unit: `ou=<UID>`
+* Validation Rule: `vr=<UID>`
+* Period: `pe=<ISO-expression>`

+Each filter property can occur multiple times, for example:

+    GET /api/36/validationResults?ou=jNb63DIHuwU&ou=RzgSFJ9E46G

+Multiple values for the same filter are combined with OR, results have to match one of the given values.

+If more then one filter properties is used these are combined with AND, results have to match one of the values for each of the properties.

+For the period filter matching results have to overlap with any of the specified periods.

 Validation results are sent out to the appropriate users once every day, but can also be manually triggered to run on demand using the following api endpoint: